 - Brokers have access to nationwide database of carriers

 - They can often arrange same day pick-up of any vehicle

 - You can always call your broker to track your vehicle and ask questions

 - Brokers are strictly regulated, licensed and bonded to contract with customers and carriers

 - They carry liability, however, a broker does not provide the insurance that covers your vehicle

 - They have surety bond that can bear claims from carriers and other business partners

 - Customers vehicles are insured under the carrier cargo insurance, not the broker’s bond

 - The broker can provide you with the carrier’s certificate of insurance at any time for peace of mind

 Claims that brokers’ fees are non-refundable, no matter what, are not true.
-A broker will always refund a deposit, if they have not been able to find a carrier, meaning provide a service.
+A broker will always refund a deposit, if they have not been able to find a carrier and provide the service.
 When a broker has done their job to find and contract with a carrier, and then a customer decides to cancel an order, only at that point the broker fee is not refundable.
-It is a standard policy in most industries – once a service has been provided the payment cannot be claimed back.
+It is a standard policy in most industries – once a service promised has been provided the payment cannot be claimed back.